LovesWorking/Air-Iot/README.md

 Everyone is free to contribute.
 Fork the project, make changes and make a pull request.
 If you find bugs open an issue, or you can fix it yourself just by forking, making changes and making a pull request.

 ##Credits
-plasticrake - tplink-smarthome-api
-for figuring out the HS1XX encryption needed to comunicate to Tplink plugs.
+plasticrake for creating a fantastic API for all tplink devices * tplink-smarthome-api [George Georgovassilis and Thomas Baust](https://blog.georgovassilis.com/2016/05/07/controlling-the-tp-link-hs100-wi-fi-smart-plug/) for figuring out the HS1XX encryption needed to comunicate to Tplink plugs.

-[George Georgovassilis and Thomas Baust](https://blog.georgovassilis.com/2016/05/07/controlling-the-tp-link-hs100-wi-fi-smart-plug/)